-- FHWA must authorize federally funded preconstruction services before the PDB RFP is advertised. - If the construction contract is federally funded, the preconstruction services contract must include required federal provisions and be procured in a federally eligible manner (i.e., it has to be federalized). - FHWA's contracting requirements (e.g., Buy America, lobbying restrictions, disadvantage business enterprise [DBE] requirements) apply to all the project's construction contracts if any portion (including any early work packages) of the PDB project is federally funded.
+- If the construction contract is federally funded, the preconstruction services contract must include required federal provisions and be procured in a federally eligible manner (i.e., it has to be federalized). - FHWA's contracting requirements (e.g., Buy America/Build America, lobbying restrictions, disadvantage business enterprise [DBE] requirements) apply to all the project's construction contracts if any portion (including any early work packages) of the PDB project is federally funded.